Making A Medical Negligence Claim

 The healthcare system in the UK is among best in the world and thankfully, due to the quality of our healthcare professionals, medical negligence is rare.
 However, sometimes things do go wrong, sometimes due to a lack of medical knowledge, mistakes or poor levels of staffing in underfunded hospitals.

-It can be a difficult process to navigate, and that is why it’s so important that you understand how things will progress and how to make the best decisions for your situation.
+It can be a difficult process to navigate and that is why it’s so important that you understand how things will progress and how to make the best decisions for your situation.

-If you aren’t sure that you want to issue a claim and are perhaps more concerned with getting an explanation or an apology, you should, first of all, write a letter to the hospital trust or Doctor who treated you.
+If you aren’t sure that you want to issue a claim and are perhaps more concerned with getting an explanation or an apology you should, first of all, write a letter to the hospital trust or doctor who treated you.
 This can provide closure after an incident and can go a long way toward ensuring this kind of incident doesn’t happen again.